Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Quality Coordinator at Jungheinrich Service & Parts AG & Co.
 KG

-Deputy Chairperson of the Works Council of Jungheinrich Service & Parts AG & Co.
-KG (since 17 March 2022)
+Deputy Chairwoman of the Works Council at Jungheinrich Service & Parts AG & Co.
+KG

 Rainer Breitschädel3)